Đặng Thùy Trâm: Early life

-Trâm was born on November 26, 1942 in Hà Nội, Vietnam to a family of doctors that had spanned three generations.
+Trâm was born on November 26, 1942, in Hanoi, Vietnam, to a family of doctors that had spanned three generations.
 Her father, Đặng Ngọc Khuê, was a surgeon and her mother, Doãn Ngọc Trâm, was a pharmacist.
 Trâm was also the eldest of five siblings, which included three other younger sisters and a younger brother.

 She went to high school at Chu Văn An High School (Hanoi) and later attended the Hanoi Medical University during college.

 On December 23, 1966, Trâm, along with many other civilians, boarded a truck to the Quảng Bình Province and began working as a battlefield surgeon.

 Diaries

 One of Trâm's handwritten diaries was captured by US forces in December 1969.
 Following her death in a gun battle on June 22, 1970, a second diary was taken by Frederic (Fred) Whitehurst, a then 22-year-old military intelligence specialist.
 Whitehurst defied an order to burn the diaries, instead following the advice of a South Vietnamese translator not to destroy them.
 He kept them for 35 years, with the intention of eventually returning them to Trâm's family.

 After returning to the United States, Whitehurst's search for Trâm's family initially proved unsuccessful.
 After earning a Ph.D. in chemistry he joined the FBI, but was unable to reach anyone from the Vietnamese embassy.
 In March 2005, he and his brother Robert – another Vietnam veteran – brought the diaries to a conference at Texas Tech University.
 There, they met photographer Ted Engelmann (also a Vietnam veteran), who offered to look for the family during his trip to Vietnam.
-With the assistance of Do Xuan Anh, a staff member in the Hanoi Quaker office, Engelmann was able to locate Trâm's mother, Doan Ngoc Tram, and subsequently reached the rest of her family.
+With the assistance of Do Xuan Anh, a staff member in the Hanoi Quaker office, Engelmann was able to locate Trâm's mother, Doãn Ngọc Trâm, and subsequently reached the rest of her family.

 In July 2005, Trâm's diaries were published in Vietnam under the title Nhật ký Đặng Thùy Trâm (Đặng Thùy Trâm's Diary (Last Night I Dreamed Of Peace)), which quickly became a bestseller.
 In less than a year, the volume sold more than 300,000 copies and comparisons were drawn between Trâm's writings and that of Anne Frank.

 In August 2005, Fred and Robert Whitehurst traveled to Hanoi to meet Trâm's family.
-In October of that year, Trâm's family visited Lubbock, Texas to view the diaries archived at Texas Tech University Vietnam Archive, and then visited Fred Whitehurst and his family.
+In October of that year, Trâm's family visited Lubbock, Texas, to view the diaries archived at Texas Tech University Vietnam Archive, and then visited Fred Whitehurst and his family.

 The diaries were translated into English and published in September 2007.
 They include family photographs and images of Trâm.
 Translations of the diaries have been published in at least sixteen different languages.

-In 2009, a film about Tram by Vietnamese director Đặng Nhật Minh, entitled Đừng Đốt (Do Not Burn It), was released.
+In 2009, a film about Trâm by Vietnamese director Đặng Nhật Minh, entitled Đừng Đốt (Do Not Burn It), was released.